 Next up on your south Thailand itinerary is Krabi, a region on mainland Thailand.

-Here you’ll be faced with another decision to make depending upon what you like to do!
-“Choose your own” Thailand backpacking itinerary and adventure:
+Here you’re faced with another decision, depending on what you like to do!

 Similarly to Patong Beach vs Phuket, Ao Nang Beach is the tourist-oriented, party beach in comparison to more local Thai, quiet Krabi town.